lionaneesh/RasPod/README.md

 Setting Up RasPod
 =================

-Please check the wiki (https://github.com/lionaneesh/RasPod/wiki/Setting-up-RasPod) we created for this purpose.
+Please check the [wiki](https://github.com/lionaneesh/RasPod/wiki/Setting-up-RasPod) we created for this purpose.
 The wiki can be edited by any registered Github user, so please help us make it more readable and cover most of the platforms.

 Requirements
 ===========

-As the project is based on python, you obviously require to have python installed.

-The project has been tested on Python v2.7.

-Also tornado server (v1.2 aleast), libVLC, alsa-utils are required.
+- Python v2.7
+- Tornado server (v1.2 aleast)
+- LibVLC
+- Vlc
+- Alsa-utils

+Ubuntu Command:

 	# sudo apt-get install python-tornado python-setuptools vlc alsa-utils